maciejtatol/hooks-global-state-example/README.md

 - proper tests

-If you have better ideas please submit an issue
+If you have other/better ideas, feel free to submit an issue